 Union Pacific continues to implement a process to help eliminate damage to rail infrastructure that can occur from the shipment of rail cars that exceed the maximum recommended gross weight.
-While much of Union Pacific's system is approved for the heavy axle rail cars that can handle up to 286,000 lbs. or 315,000 lbs. gross weight, in several Union Pacific locations, the track structure – in most cases, bridges – is not capable of adequately handling and distributing this excess weight.
+While much of Union Pacific's system is approved for the heavy axle rail cars that can handle up to 286,000 lbs. or 315,000 lbs. gross weight, in several Union Pacific locations, the track structure – in most cases, bridges – is not capable of adequately handling and distributing this excess weight and may have a restriction of 268,000 lbs or further based on the length of the rail car.
 These restrictions are required to maintain our commitment to the safe, damage free delivery of our customer's shipments.

-In order to address safety issues and to prevent damage, or potentially catastrophic failure, to track or a bridge structure, the system reviews all cars along with their routes, to determine if the gross weight limitations for that route are exceeded.
-If a car exceeds the gross weight limit for the requested route, it will automatically be placed in hold at origin (the car will show as "HY" on the web site car trace) and will not schedule for movement.
-If this occurs, the customer will be notified by the Overload Group at the NCSC.
+In order to address safety issues and to prevent damage, or potentially catastrophic failure, to track or a bridge structure, an automated system reviews all cars along with their routes, to determine if the gross weight limitations for that route are exceeded.
+If a car exceeds the gross weight limit for the requested route, it will automatically be placed in hold.
+The car status will show as "HY" on the website car trace if the car is too heavy for the track or “HE” if the car is too heavy for the bridges based on its car length and gross weight.
+These cars will not schedule for movement.
+If this occurs, the customer will be notified by the Clearance Team or their sales contact at Union Pacific.
 The customer then has the option to either reduce the load or divert it to another location that can handle the heavier weight.

-Customers that are shipping heavy axle cars should use one of the following options to request an allowable gross weight clearance:
+Customers that are planning to ship cars over 268,000 lbs. or less than 42 feet in length should use one of the following options to request an allowable gross weight clearance:

-The Allowable Gross Weight Map provided here is for informational purposes only and does not show all industry track restrictions.
-Customers always should request clearance using the process described above to ensure no delays to their shipments occur.
+The Allowable Gross Weight Map provided below is for informational purposes and should not be relied on for clearance authority.
+The map does not show all industry track restrictions.
+Shippers should always request clearance using the process described above to ensure no delays to their shipments occur.
 Increasing the weight limits on rail lines is a function of economics.
-Customers should work with their sales representative if a need arises to increase the weight limits to allow for heavy axle shipments.
+Shippers should work with their sales representative if a need arises to increase the weight limits to allow for heavier shipments.